ekandreas/phpgrid/readme.md

 The folder should be named "phpgrid".

 ## Configuration
-Place a shortcode [phpgrid] in your post or page HTML-editor and the grid with wp_users should be listed in the frontend.
+Place a shortcode [phpgrid table="wp_posts"] in your post or page HTML-editor and the grid with posts should be listed in the frontend.

 ## Shortcode
-If you use the shortcode [phpgrid] the standard table 'wp_posts' is exposed as an example.
-To change table set the attribute 'table' inside the shortcode.
+You have to use the attribute 'table' to assign an existin database table.
 Eg,
 ```text
 [phpgrid table="wp_options"]
 ```